colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 ### **Part 6: Update the Image & Redeploy**

-**Demo Story**: "Now let's show how easy it is to create a new version with updates.
-We'll use a separate template file to keep things clean."
+**Demo Story**: "For this demo, we'll use a separate JSON template file (v2) to avoid any confusion with version numbers and to show how you can maintain multiple template configurations in parallel.
+In production, you'd typically update the existing template and use Git as your source of truth—but for demo purposes, this approach keeps things crystal clear."

 ### **Manual Steps:**